frankkon/Camera/README.md

 # Camera
-I camera tool based on Hikvision SDK and gphoto2.
+A camera tool based on Hikvision SDK and gphoto2.